dario-vega/demo-lab-baggage/Instructions.md

 Choose **nosql_demos** as Name, Choose the VCN created in step 3, Choose the **public** subnet and Create it.

+On the left choose Deployments

+Click on Create Deployment.
+This opens up a new window.
+Uset the From Scratch wizard

+Choose **BaggageDemo** as Name, Choose **/BaggageDemo** as path prefix and click Next Choose **/{api}** as a Path, Choose GET as a Method, Choose Oracle Functions as Type, Choose **nosql_demos** as Application and then **demo-api** as a Function Name
+Click on Next and Create it.

 ## Step 13.
 Update the policies with the good ocid- if needed